nicklockwood/SwiftFormat/README.md

 - `--header strip`: removes all automated comment header blocks
 - `--header "Copyright Text {year}"`: replaces all automated comment header blocks with the text specified

+    See the File Headers section below for more information.

 ***hoistPatternLet*** - moves `let` or `var` bindings inside patterns to the start of the expression, or vice-versa.
 Use the `--patternlet` command-line option to toggle between hoisted and inline style.